 - Billing and insurance practices

 American Medical Technologists (AMT)

 AMT is a non-profit association of allied health professionals.
 AMT not only offers certification but also supports its members competencies, allows them to learn and grow, and helps sustain quality in the workplace.
 Students that pass the AMT certification are designated Registered Medical Assistants (RMA).

 To take this certification exam, applicants must have at least 720 hours of instruction that includes at least 160 hours of externship.
 Hunter Business School prepares AMT candidates with the necessary instruction and externship to prepare for the certification exam.
 The following categories on the certification exam include:

 How Do Vocational Schools Prepare Students for Certification?

-One way to prepare for the certification exam and meet the minimum requirements to apply is by attending a vocational school’s medical assisting program.
+One way to prepare for the certification exam and meet the minimum requirements to apply is by attending a vocational school’s medical assistant training.
 The program at Hunter Business School is a 910-hour program that can be completed in as little as 7 ½ months, attending full-time.
 Those that require part-time enrollment can complete the program in as little as 15 months while attending in the evening.
-The courses offered within the medical assisting program include:
+The courses offered within the medical assistant program include:

 - Asepsis and assisting with minor surgery

 - Anatomy and Physiology I with Medical Terminology